ministryofjustice/cloud-platform-helm-charts/README.md

 # Cloud Platform helm charts repositor

-Cloud Platform Helm [Helm](https://helm.sh) repository to store the internal helm charts.
+Cloud Platform [Helm](https://helm.sh) repository to store the internal helm charts.

 The main advantage Github pages offers is directly related with maintainability: we don't have to keep an eye on any service, everything happens inside `gh-pages` branch (**inside git**)